sydasif/python-book/docs/source/04_condition/01_expressions.md

 ## Comparisons Operator

 In Python programming, the comparison operator is used to compare two values and evaluate them down to a single value that can either be `one` or `zero` or rather `True` or `False`.
 Boolean is a subclass of the `int` class.
-There are several boolean operators that can be used to evaluate an expression as either True or False.
+There are several boolean operators that can be used to evaluate an expression as either `True` or `False`.

 These expressions include: